 Assessment tools, sometimes called benchmarking tools, help buyers understand whether their company’s current performance is “good” or “bad” relative to a peer group.
 The resulting insight can provoke deeper research into problem areas.
 These tools can also identify and measure performance gaps, which is the disconnect between their current state and where they want to be.

-These tools resonate so well with buyers because they crystalize areas for improvement, within the buyer’s own mind.
+These tools resonate so well with buyers because they crystallize areas for improvement, within the buyer’s own mind.
 This “ah ha” moment has staying power and influences the buyer’s criteria list and next steps, often with the vendor that helped identify the problems.

 Value Calculators Quantify Business Outcomes